aptise/peter_sslers/README.md

 * you have a lot of machines
 * your domains resolve to more than one IP address

-Imagine you want to issue a certificate for 100 domains, which could be served from any one of 5 machines (load balancers or round-robin dns) and the certificates need to be deployable to all 5 machines.
+Imagine you want to issue a certificate for 100 domains, which could be served from any one of 5 machines (load balancers or round-robin dns) and the Certificates need to be deployable to all 5 machines.

 To solve this you can: